Major emergency arrangements can be put in place to deal with any major incidents.

 You can also report minor or non-urgent crime by contacting Cumbria Constabulary.

-If you have a hearing or speech impairment, send a text message, text:
+If you have a hearing or speech impairment, send a text message, including:

-Anti social behaviour blights our lives and our communities, there is no need to suffer in silence, if antisocial behaviour is a problem in your area, please inform us by contacting Cumbria Constabulary.
+Anti social behaviour blights our lives and our communities.
+There is no need to suffer in silence, if antisocial behaviour is a problem in your area, let the police know by contacting Cumbria Constabulary.

 There are a number of hazards associated with handling discarded needles and syringes and if discovered you should contact us to have them safely removed and disposed.